chocolatey/boxstarter.org/input/vmintegration.md

 Boxstarter's Windows Azure VM support is limited to:

 - PowerShell Version 3 or above.
 Boxstarter leverages the Windows Azure PowerShell toolkit which requires at least PowerShell version 3.
 This is automatically installed on Windows 8, 8.1 and Server 2012 and 2012 R2.
 Windows 7 and Server 2008 R2 can be upgraded to Version 3 (or 4) by installing version 3 or 4 of the [Windows Management Framework](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
-- The default PowerShell remoting, and endpoints that Azure creates on new VMs, muts be present.
-By default, Windows Azure enables PowerShell remoting on all Windows VMs and it creates an endpoint that maps to the WINRM secure port.
+- The default PowerShell remoting, and endpoints that Azure creates on new VMs, must be present.
+By default, Windows Azure enables PowerShell remoting on all Windows VMs, and it creates an endpoint that maps to the WINRM secure port.

 ### Installing the Boxstarter.Azure module